Supreme court: Spain

-Spanish Supreme Court is the highest court for all cases in Spain (both private and public).
+The Spanish Supreme Court is the highest court for all cases in Spain (both private and public).
 Only those cases related to human rights can be appealed at the Constitutional Court of Spain (which also decides about acts accordance with the Spanish Constitution).

 In Spain, high courts cannot create binding precedents; however, lower rank courts usually observe Supreme Court interpretations.
 In most private law cases, two Supreme Court judgements supporting a claim are needed to appeal at the Supreme Court.

 Five sections form the Spanish Supreme court: